wiseman-timelord/TimeBars/README.md

 - **Customizable Timer Durations:** Offers a selection of predefined timer durations ranging from 1 minute to 2 hours, allowing users to choose the most suitable length for their tasks.
 - **Real-time Timer Progress Display:** Updates the console in real-time with a progress bar, elapsed time, and remaining time, providing visual feedback during the countdown.
 - **Audible and Visual, Notification:** Plays a sound and displays a message when the timer concludes, ensuring users are promptly notified.
-- **Low Resource Usage:** The update timer is 5 seconds during the timer phase, so as to have minimal processor usage.
+- **Low Resource Usage:** The update timer is 5 seconds during the timer phase, so as to use minimal processing resources.

 ### Preview
 - The Main Menu...